Wednesday, November 27, 2019

 OTHER EXCELLENT RESOURCES:

 • FDRS (Fat Disorders Resource Society) - Dr. Karen Herbst has been one of the most important figures in the advancement of Lipedema, I highly recommend attending one of their annual conferences, the next one will be April 17-19, 2020 in Cleveland.
-2022 Update, April 22-24, 2022 is the next conference (in Cleveland OH again, and I’m honored to be one of the presenters this year).
+2024 Update, April 19-21, 2024 is the next conference (in St. Louis, USA).

 Friday, August 23, 2019